 Though the longtime “Today” co-anchor did not appear on air, TMZ captured footage of her hugging staff through the iconic Studio 1A windows before she waved to people outside and left in an SUV.

-During Thursday’s broadcast, Guthrie’s colleagues Jenna Bush Hager and Sheinelle Jones became emotional discussing the visit, noting she “hugged every single person” there.
-Bush Hager said Guthrie told the team she intends to come back—”even though it feels like the hardest thing to do, it’s also her home and where she feels so loved.”
+During the March 12 broadcast, Guthrie’s colleagues Jenna Bush Hager and Sheinelle Jones became emotional discussing the visit.
+Bush Hager said Guthrie hugged staff members and told the team she intends to return, “even though it feels like the hardest thing to do, it’s also her home and where she feels so loved.”

 Nancy Guthrie was last seen around 9:45 p.m. on Jan.
 31 after her son-in-law dropped her off at her Catalina Foothills residence near Tucson following a family dinner.
 She was reported missing the next day when she failed to log in for a virtual church service.
 Investigators have treated the case as a likely abduction from the beginning, citing “very concerning” conditions inside the home and the discovery of her blood on the front porch.

 Footage from her Nest doorbell camera shows a masked, gloved, armed individual approaching the door and tampering with the camera around 1:47 a.m. on Feb.
-1. The FBI reported the person appeared to be male, around 5-foot-9 to 5-foot-10 with an average build, carrying a black Ozark Trail backpack sold exclusively at Walmart.
+1. The FBI reported the person appeared to be male, around 5 feet 9 inches to 5 feet 10 inches with an average build, carrying a black Ozark Trail backpack sold exclusively at Walmart.
 Despite reviewing thousands of hours of surveillance and executing numerous search warrants, investigators have not made any arrests.

 Authorities are also looking into a damaged utility box near Nancy’s home that might be related to an internet outage reported the night she disappeared.
 The disruption affected security cameras in the area.
 After speaking with residents door to door, the FBI and Pima County Sheriff’s Department found several neighbors experienced internet problems that night — suggesting the suspect may have used a Wi-Fi jammer before approaching the home.